wp-plugins/huzzaz-video-gallery/readme.txt

 Your video gallery will automatically sync and update with your Huzzaz video collection.

-= How do reorganize my video gallery? =
+= How do I reorganize my video gallery? =
 Just drag any video and drop it wherever you want when viewing your video collection on Huzzaz.com

 = How do I create a video collection on Huzzaz? =